Scrappy raglan

 I love the Versailles brushed hacci sweater knit because it is brushed on the inside and feels very cozy.
 I bought more yardage in several colors last Fall when it was on sale for about $5 per yard.
 I decided to use the rosey mauve color (basically a pale pink) for my friend’s sweater.

 My friend was surprised that I made something that fit her without measuring her, and especially that the sleeves were long enough.
-I don’t have photos of her wearing it, but here you can see it on a hanger and me trying it on.
+My friend is wearing it in the photo above.
+Here you can see it on a hanger and me trying it on.

 Pattern Emporium Allure Bell Sleeve Top with plain sleeves size AU10, Wanderlust high scoop neck, hem shortened 3.5 inches, sleeves shortened 1 inch, 1.5 yard of 43″-wide ginger-red wool jersey knit.